MIbnEKhalid/PortalAndroidApp/readme.md

 - **Version Control:** Uses a REST API endpoint (`https://api.mbktechstudio.com/api/poratlAppVersion`) to verify the current version.
 If the version is lower than the latest, an update prompt is displayed.
 If the user selects the "Skip Update" option, the notification will appear again on the next app start.
 - **Portal Health Check:** Checks the `PortaLive` status through the API.
 If the portal is not active, the app informs the user and redirects them to the main site.
 - **Loading Indicator:** A progress bar (green loader) indicates the page loading status.
-- **Back Button:** Displays a back button to navigate to the previous page when a new page is loaded.
+- **Back Navigation:** Allows users to navigate to the previous web page using the mobile back button.

 ## API Response Example